bluecrayon52/eks-multi-account-spire/README.md

 ```
 The other entries for the frontend and backend workloads (the **yelb-ui**, **yelb-appserver**, **yelb-db**, and **redis-server**) reference the [SPIFFE ID](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-id) of the corresponding SPIRE agent as the value of their Parent ID.
 The SPIRE server will share the list of registered entries with the SPIRE agents, who will then use it to determine what SPIFFE Verifiable Identity Document ([SVID](http://spiffe%20verifiable%20identity%20document%20%28svid%29/)) it needs to issue to a particular workload, assuming there’s a match with the specified namespace, service account, pod label, and container name combination.

+**Note:** an SVID is not a new type of public key certificate, rather it defines a standard in which an X.509 certificates are used. for more information, see the [SVID specification](https://github.com/spiffe/spiffe/blob/master/standards/X509-SVID.md).

 ---
 ## Deploy the mesh resources and the Yelb Application: